spatie/ray/docs/developing-ray-libraries/developing-a-ray-library.md

 ---
-title: Developing a Ray Library
+title: Developing a Ray Library: A Guide
-weight: 2
+weight: 3
 ---

 The [Ray app](https://myray.app) is not a language-specific debugging app - as long as there's an integration library, it can be used with any language.